mostafa7904/alibaba-challenge/README.md

 Since we have a lot of unused styles in our app we need to make sure they don't make it to production.
 Therefore i used the [purgecss](https://github.com/FullHuman/purgecss) plugin with [postcss](https://github.com/postcss/postcss) in order to remove all the unused css classes.
 Since I already installed postcss I thought it's a good opportunity to use the [autoprifixer](https://github.com/postcss/autoprefixer) plugin for adding the prefixed styles to the website.

 I also used Terser webpack plugin for some code minification and uglifying.
 It reduced abuot `10kb` from the production build.

+### Chalanges

+Some of the chalanges I faced were search functionality and getting the names of the border countries, which I didn't have enough time to finish.
+And a [wierd bug with installing postcss with vue-cli](https://github.com/FullHuman/purgecss/issues/654).

+Unfortunately I didn't see that using Nuxt or any server-side framework would be a bonus, and when I realized it was too late.

 ### Deployment 📦